shethdhvani/crystal-discoball/README.md

-Predict song download numbers given artist name and/or song title
+Predict song download numbers for given artist name(s) and/or song title(s)